dhardestylewis/probml-assgn3/GUIDELINES.md

 > **META**: All new guidelines must include insertion timestamp `[Added: YYYY-MM-DD HH:MM]`.
 > **META**: When syncing external guidelines, MERGE with existing project-specific content—do not overwrite.
 Review previous commit if needed.
 (UNREVIEWED) [Added: 2025-12-12 00:06]

+> **CRITICAL**: Never use approximate symbols (≈) or hedging language (approximately, roughly, about) in claims.
+All rounding should be reflected in the number itself (e.g., "9.27" not "≈9.27").
+[Added: 2025-12-23 17:10]

 ---

 ## Prime Directive for AI Responses (UNREVIEWED) [Added: 2025-12-11 23:48] [Last Updated: 2025-12-08]